ChibiOS/ChibiOS/testhal/STM32/STM32F3xx/I2C-LSM303DLHC/readme.txt

 *****************************************************************************
-** ChibiOS/HAL + ChibiOS/EX - SPI + LSM303DLHC demo for STM32F3xx.         **
+** ChibiOS/HAL - USB-CDC driver demo for STM32F3xx.                        **
 *****************************************************************************

 ** TARGET **

-The demo runs on an STM32F3 Discovery board.
+The demo runs on an ST STM32F3-Discovery board.

 ** The Demo **

-The demo flashes the board LED using a thread, read data from LSM303DLHC printing it on a BaseSequentialStream (SDU1, mapped on USB virtual COM port).
+The application demonstrates the use of the STM32F3xx USB driver.

 ** Build Procedure **

-The demo has been tested by using the free Codesourcery GCC-based toolchain and YAGARTO.
+The demo has been tested using the free Codesourcery GCC-based toolchain and YAGARTO.
 Just modify the TRGT line in the makefile in order to use different GCC ports.